The vibrant, colorful, and bustling town of Westport on the west coast of Ireland is filled with promising tourist destinations.

 Located in the beautiful Clew Bay, you can find a network of water trails called the “Blueway”.
 One of the trails is in the Old Head where you can experience a lot of water activities like kayaking, snorkeling, coasteering, and stand-up paddling.

 You can also visit Collanmore Island and Clare Island for more water sports activities.
-Collamore Island is a private island which hosts a fantastic water park equipped with water trampolines and slides.
+Collamore Island is a private island that hosts a fantastic water park equipped with water trampolines and slides.

 Water skiing is also one of the top activities you can do here.
 On the other hand, Clare Island has land and water-based activities.
 Coasteering, snorkeling, and raft-building are the most popular things to do here.

-4. Bring your family in the Pirate Adventure Park
+4. Bring your family to the Pirate Adventure Park

 If you’re visiting the Westport House, you might as well take time to go to the Pirate Adventure Park.
 The park is named in honor of the Pirate Queen of Connaught.
 In 2015, the park earned the title as the Best Family Holiday Destination.

 With or without kids, this is one of the top-rated attractions in Westport because of its wide range of rides.

 This is the only park in Ireland where you can find the Log Flume Ride.
 The Swinging Pirate Ship is also one of the best rides in the park along with the Cannonball Run slide, Swan Pedalo Boats on the lake, and Go Kart.